 If your clients miss a deadline, you have the right to ask for your payment assertively.
 Within the right time frame, send a respectful reminder to the client and request them to process it as quickly as they can.
 Your reminder message should include invoice details, tracking number, due amount, and due date.
 Ensure you remind them regularly and get reimbursed.
 Please don’t jump the gun and take it to court immediately after a single missed payment.
 If you still fail to get paid, collect a paper trail of all your reminders and invoices, and fight your case to get back your money.

 It’s no surprise that businesses need revenue to survive.
 Hence, having an effective invoicing process is a need rather than a want.
 If you think small businesses don’t use accounting software, you are wrong!
-A Statista report states that 64.4 percent of small business owners use accounting software to manage your finances.
+A Statista report states that 64.4 per cent of small business owners use accounting software to manage their finances.
 So, if you’re looking for a reliable accounting solution, consider using great software.